GitTools/GitVersion/README.md

 Commits on master will always be a merge commit (Either from a `hotfix` or a `release` branch) or a tag.
 As such we can simply take the commit message or tag message.

-If we try to build from a commit that is not a merge we should throw an `Exception`
+If we try to build from a commit that is no merge and no tag then assume `0.1.0`

 `mergeVersion` => the SemVer extracted from `targetCommit.Message`